Iran–Saudi Arabia proxy war: Turkey

 Turkey has long seen Iran's expansions as threats but also perceived Saudi Arabia's influence with a similar reception, and is seeking to build itself as an alternative replacement to both Saudi and Iranian influences, to a degree.
 Historically, both Saudi Arabia and Turkey were part of the Western bloc.
 Turkey sided with Saudi Arabia throughout the conflicts in Syria and Yemen to contain against Iranian influence, however, both sides backed different groups.

 However, Turkey's growing military, political, and economic influence have caused some concern on Saudi circles with the start of the Qatar diplomatic crisis, when Turkey sided with Qatar.
 Iran also considers Turkish military adventurism in Syria and its growing encounter against Iran in the Levant and Iraq as a challenge, not to mention its good relationship with Azerbaijan.
 Azerbaijan has antagonistic relations with Iran, and friendly relations with the Persian Gulf Arab states and Israel.
 Meanwhile, Saudi Arabia has also begun a systematic campaign to rewrite history, changing the Ottoman Empire into the occupier of Arabia; while it has also partially financed other megaprojects to counter the growing Turkish presence in Qatar, Sudan, Maghreb, Somalia, Kuwait, and Oman.

 Turkey was able to improve its relations with both Saudi Arabia and the UAE after the end of the Qatar diplomatic crisis.
-Erdoğan met with Mohammed bin Salman on June 2022 to boost their economic and political relations.
+Erdoğan met with Mohammed bin Salman in June 2022 to boost their economic and political relations.
 Emirati-Turkish reconciliation in 2021, followed by Turkey's decision to move Khashoggi's case to the Saudi authorities and the mutual disdain of Biden administration to both Saudi Arabia and Turkey, paved a way for Saudi-Turkish reconciliation.

 Both Turkey and Saudi Arabia supported Syrian opposition against Bashar al-Assad.
 Saudi Arabia and Turkey were among the first countries to welcome the new administration in Syria after the fall of the Assad regime.
 Turkey played a key role to ensure the new Syrian government would not pose any threats to the Arab states of the Persian Gulf.
 Saudi Arabia and Turkey continued to strengthen their ties through cooperation and the mutual interest in both countries to contain Iran.
 Even though, both Saudi Arabia and Turkey maintains different strategic goals, both countries agree that limited cooperation is necessary for economic growth and regional stability.